 Pressure and stress

-According to our 2019 Health and well-being survey, the main causes of employee stress include:
+Our 2021 Health and wellbeing at work survey shows the main causes of employee stress include:

 Signs of stress

 The first signs that indicate employees may be suffering from excessive pressure or stress are changes in behaviour or performance.
-The kinds of change that may occur are listed below, but the important point to remember is being alert to changes in behaviour or performance in employees.
+The kinds of change that may occur are listed below, but the important point to remember is being alert to any uncharacteristic behaviour in employees.